Mesilla Valley Regional Dispatch Authority

 MVRDA is the 9-1-1 Public Safety Answering Point (PSAP) for Doña Ana County, the City of Las Cruces, the City of Sunland Park, the City of Anthony, the Town of Mesilla, and the Village of Hatch.
 We are also responsible for dispatching the law enforcement, fire services, and emergency medical services agencies in those jurisdictions.

 MVRDA’s operational area covers 3,814 square miles in southern New Mexico and serves a population of approximately 219,500 residents.
-In 2023, the Center received 351,503 telephone calls resulting in 328,422 incidents dispatched.
+In 2024, the Center received 347,187 telephone calls and 344 online requests resulting in 337,183 incidents dispatched.

 Submit Requests